Thomsch/tellina_user_experiment/experiment_design_doc.md

   - The script checks the task number to see whether it is a "file system" task, which modifies the file system, or a "select" task, which does not modify the file system and only outputs to `stdout`:
-    - If it is a "file system" task, the script will:
+    - If it is a "file system" task:
-      - Get the current state of the file system and compares it to the expected file system for the current task.
+      - Get the current state of the file system and compare it to the expected file system for the current task.
-    - Else if it is a "select" task, the script will:
+    - Else it is a "select" task:
       - Get the current state of the file system and compares it to the original state to make sure that it was not changed.
+      - If the file system was modified then the task failed.
       - If the file system was not modified:
         - Re-execute the user command and capture the `stdout`.
         - Check that the captured `stdout` of the user command matches the corresponding expected output.
-      - If the file system was modified then the task failed.
   - <a id="exit-stat">**Exit code**</a>:
       - 0: The verification is successful.
       - 1: The output does not match expected and the task is a file system